openedx/edx-ace/docs/decisions/0002-push-notifications.rst

     authenticated communication with the Firebase Cloud Messaging (FCM) service.

 To create a new push notification, on edx-platform side the following steps are required:
-  - Create a new message type class that extends `BaseMessageType`, defining the message type and its associated renderer.
+  - Create a new message type class that extends existing `BaseMessageType` from `openedx.core.djangoapps.ace_common.message`, defining the message type and its associated renderer.
+    This will also allow you to use the existing classes like `EnrollEnrolled`, `AllowedEnroll`, etc. to send push notifications by simply extending the context where necessary and creating new templates with notification body.
   - Create new body.txt and subject.txt templates for the push notification content like how it is done for email.
     Example path: `lms/templates/instructor/edx_ace/enrollenrolled/push/body.txt`.
   - Collect the necessary context for the notifications.
   - Setup Firebase Cloud Messaging (FCM) credentials and configure the edx-platform to communicate with the FCM service.
-  - Add PushNotificationChannel to the enabled channels in the setting.
+  - Add `PushNotificationChannel` to the enabled channels in the setting.
   - Call the `ace.send` method to send the push notification.

 Consequences